 Each Saturday morning I would take the tube to Turnham Green, walk along Chiswick High Road to Power Road, a looping industrial estate, just before the roundabout for the South Circular and the M4.
 Paul Levi had two units on the estate, one smaller, a 50’s brick office building typical of thousands similar, down the end of a dead end road.
 There was a small room here, probably once an office at the back of the building, now just a narrow corridor between two racks of mainly smaller picture frames, floor to ceiling.
 I remember the atmosphere, dry and slightly fragrant, remarkably quiet, like a lost place, racks of closely packed antique frames and silence.

-The other premises, round the corner a minute’s walk away, was a larger two storey factory like building where, up a dusty, airy, concrete staircase with gilded columns leaning in the corners of the half-landing, he had an office on a light filled first floor.
+Paul had a number of workshop buildings in Power Road, in Chiswick – notably 115 and 111.
+As he and Phyllis slowly prepared to close the business, he also took No. 11 (confusingly, only a couple of doors down from 111) for these smaller frames when he moved out of 111, and it was here that I remembered doing much of the valuation.
+I wanted to see it again and recently went there to find it was now a diving school – the building on the right – which looks small but went back a fair bit.
+The other premises, 115 Power Road, round the corner a minute’s walk away, was a larger two storey factory like building, now changed beyond recognition.
+Here, up a dusty, airy, concrete staircase with gilded columns leaning in the corners of the half-landing, he had an office on a light filled first floor.
 This larger building also had a particular atmosphere for it had once been a factory making industrial perfume, concentrated scent for, I don’t know, drain cleaners or air-fresheners.
 For years afterwards, that scent pervaded many of ‘Levi frames’, just as sometimes you feel that you can smell incense on a frame that has been removed from an Italian church.
 (Peter Schade, who also knew Paul at this period, says he still has a part of an old frame in an airtight box which he has sometimes opened, the scent taking him back over 20 years in an instant.)

 I had first met Paul when I worked at Wiggins, who were buying a group of frames from him.
 That first time I met him he did what he would later do often, test me on what a frame was: I remember it was a large Spanish centre and corner frame.
 I passed.